cr-carter/cr-carter/README.md

 🖲 My career goal is to specialize in cyber security.
 To reach this goal, I am furthering my education by pursuing a Master's in Cybersecurity, while concurrently preparing for additional certifications such as CCSP, CASP+, and CISM.

-📨 You can contact me on LinkedIn and X by using the buttons above.
+📨 You can contact me on LinkedIn and X by using the buttons above, as well as view my Indeed resume.

 <!---